 No gym?
 No problem!
 Your own bodyweight, everyday objects and resistance bands all help you build strength in your chest, abs and biceps without heavy free weights or machines.
-You might have to be a little creative at times, but with these moves, you never have an excuse to skip your workout.
+You might have to be a little creative at times, but with at-home workouts without weights, you never have an excuse to skip your workout.

 Chest Exercises Without Weights

-Push-ups are the classic body weight exercise for your chest.
-Of course there's the standard version, but once you master it, move on to challenging variations.
+Push-ups are the classic bodyweight exercise to include in your chest and arms workout at home.
+Of course, there's the standard version, but once you master it, move on to challenging variations.